John de Shriggeley: Judge

 He was a trusted servant of the Crown (an order from 1386 survives for the payment of his arrears of salary as Chief Justice), and in particular, he enjoyed the confidence of Robert de Vere, Duke of Ireland, the prime royal favourite of King Richard II through much of the 1380s.
 However, the Duke's downfall in 1388 does not seem to have harmed Shriggeley's career.
-In 1389 in consideration of his seven years good service in the "Irish wars" and in "diverse offices", he was given a knighthood and granted lands at Drogheda.
+In 1389 in consideration of his seven years of good service in the "Irish wars" and in "diverse offices", he was given a knighthood and granted lands at Drogheda.

 Murderer

 It was no doubt his good services to the Crown which led to his being pardoned in December 1389 for killing Nicholas Cusacke and Richard Cormygan: he was pardoned after a plea for mercy from Geoffrey Vale (this was probably the Geoffrey Vale who was High Sheriff of Carlow in 1374).
 Little is known of the details of the murders, although Nicholas's surname suggests that the crime was connected with the long-running dispute over possession of the former Cusacke lands in County Meath, which were held by Shriggeley in right of his wife Nicola.
 This violent dispute, which continued for many years after Shriggeley's death, was a cause of great concern to the Crown in the 1390s.